Blockstack Price Down 11.4% Over Last Week (STX)

-Blockstack (CURRENCY:STX) traded 4.9% lower against the U.S. dollar during the 1 day period ending at 16:00 PM ET on March 29th.
-In the last seven days, Blockstack has traded 11.4% lower against the U.S. dollar.
-One Blockstack coin can now be purchased for approximately $0.48 or 0.00001398 BTC on major cryptocurrency exchanges.
-Blockstack has a market cap of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.
+Blockstack (CURRENCY:STX) traded down 4.9% against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on April 3rd.
+One Blockstack coin can now be purchased for approximately $0.48 or 0.00001398 BTC on major exchanges.
+Blockstack has a market capitalization of $358.50 million and $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.
+Over the last week, Blockstack has traded 11.4% lower against the dollar.

 Blockstack Coin Profile